mesosphere/marathon-ui/README.md

-#### Working on assets

-When editing assets like CSS and JavaScript locally, they are loaded from the packaged JAR by default and are not editable.
-To load them from a directory for easy editing, set the `assets_path` flag when running Marathon:

-    ./bin/start --master local --zk zk://localhost:2181/marathon --assets_path src/main/resources/assets/
+# Marathon UI

+## The web user interface for Mesosphere's Marathon

+The UI is bundled with the [Marathon](https://github.com/mesosphere/marathon) package.

+If you want to development on the Marathon UI please follow these steps.

-#### Compiling Assets
+#### Compiling the UI

-*Note: You only need to follow these steps if you plan to edit the JavaScript source.*

 1. Install [NPM](https://npmjs.org/)
-2. Change to the assets directory

-        cd src/main/resources/assets

-3. Install dev dependencies
+2. Install dev dependencies

         npm install
         npm install -g broccoli-cli
         npm install -g broccoli-timepiece

-4. Run development environment
+3. Run development environment

         npm run watch

-5. Build the assets
+4. Build the assets

         npm run dist

-6. The distribution files will be written to `src/main/resources/assets/dist`.
-   Check it in.
+5. Check it in.

         git add dist/main.js dist/main.css img/*

+#### Serve the UI for development

+ 1. Start a HTTP server on the Marathon UI root directory to serve the ```index.html```

+    For example:

+        python3 -m http.server 1337

 #### Adding npm package dependencies to package.json